jwiegley/johnwiegley/drafts/drafts.md

 Only by relaxing can your hand grip something other than itself.

-# Friday Night Zen Poetry Slam and Rap Battle: better bring your A game, fam... there have been a few
-contenders, but at this point I still remain the undefeated reigning champ!

-r/zen
-jwiegley

-Am I losing the human race?
-lost my original face,
-raised a finger to bring some Zen, now just a four-fingered wizard cold in a blizzard, hot in the sun too much fun; am I picking and choosing? came to r/zen for a bruising ego, laid out, needs time to unwind mind in a bind, said goodybe to time mountains are mountains, can't you see? but ain't no mountains, trick's on me then in the end I found a beginning ears ringing, eyes dazed every day, same in a way now a sudden breath: a hint of death want to hear the rest? don't trust a word, not yet! but come near, see me grinning? maybe in this end you'll agree
-I'm just beginning.

 # I can’t grasp “grasp”

-r/zen
-jwiegley

 You can’t grasp at things, you can’t not grasp at things.... what do you do?